Guidelines for Foreign Teams

 PreviousNextTop

-Once an assignment has been completed, it needs to be sent to your top translator for final polishing.
+Once an assignment has been completed, it needs to be reviewed by your team's top translator for final polishing and then released for public viewing.
 (See point "C" above.)
-After final polishing, the sermon will need HTML web code added for viewing on the web.
-(See point "H" below.)

 PreviousNextTop